 The best bet in spring is late May and the first half of June, when wildflowers appear in the forests.
-However, black flies
+For more, see Wildflowers of the North Shore.

-may be a problem inland, away from lake breezes.
+However, black flies may be a problem inland, away from lake breezes.
 Mosquitoes also come out in force then.
-In most spots, both die down by
+In most spots, both die down by August.

-Make reservations as early as possible for summer, weekdays as well as weekends.
+Make reservations as early as possible for summer and fall, weekdays as well as weekends.